mallikarjun-andino/ecom-backend-nestjs/README.md

 - **Transactional Operations:**
     - Declarative transactional decorators and interceptors for automatic transaction management.
     - Ensures data consistency and rollback on errors across tenant boundaries.
+    - See [Transactions](docs/transaction.md) for details and instructions on how to run with transaction.

 - **Operational Endpoints (Actuator):**
     - Health, readiness, liveness, metrics, and info endpoints for monitoring and orchestration.